hedywings/objectbox/README.md

 <a name="Overview"></a>
 ## 1. Overview

-The **objectbox** is a a dictionary used to store objects.
-When you add object to the box, it will assign an index id to the object, you can use this index id to access object in the box. **objectbox** attached a database to permanently save your object data, default is using [NeDB](https://www.npmjs.com/package/nedb) datastore, or you can provide your datastore with requirement methods.
+**objectbox** is a dictionary to maintain objects with persistence. **objectbox** will give you an unique numeric id when your object is added to the dictionary successfully.
+You can then use this id to find out the object from the box. **objectbox** uses [NeDB](https://www.npmjs.com/package/nedb) datastore to permanently keep your objects, database is just there by default.
+If you don't like NeDB, **objectbox** allows you to use your own persistence facility as the datastore for the objects.

 <br />